 A trustworthy password manager in its entirety should run on infrastructure that you personally own.

 But it’s fine!
 You can trust companies like 1Password and Bitwarden.
 They’re completely secure and they’ll never do anything bad with your data, right?

 You might think that a standalone or self-hosted solution shifts the security responsibility from the company to the user, but that isn’t really true.
-Whatever liability exists has always existed.
-Most vulnerabilities or exploits targeting a local password manager can also be targeted at a cloud based password manager on the user’s end in the exact same way.
-Offline databases are usually well encrypted and rarely targeted.
+Since cloud based password managers also have to at least store the password you are going to use in memory at some point, most vulnerabilities or exploits targeting a local password manager can also be targeted at a cloud based password manager on the user’s end in similar ways.

 I took the effort to compare how some major password managers stand with respect to these two criteria.

 In the case of a standalone password manager that’s closed source, you have no idea what the software is doing under the hood.
 In the case of a cloud based password manager that’s open source, you can never verify that the company is running the source code available.
-Hence we need at minimum both conditions to be satisfied in order to establish a satisfactory level of trust.
+Hence, we need at minimum both these conditions to be true in order to establish a satisfactory level of trust.

 Syncing and backing up passwords across devices

 Now that we’ve picked out a good password manager, we have to think about ensuring two things: that it’s actually easy to use across all your devices; and that in case you lose access to a device or two, your passwords aren’t forever lost.